shashank601/Chat-Application/README.md

 - Socket.IO for real-time messaging and live room updates

 ### Problem it solves
-Most “CRUD-only” chat demos feel slow because they require polling or refreshes.
-This app delivers a real chat experience: messages and room updates propagate instantly to connected clients.
+This app delivers a real chat experience: messages and room updates propagate instantly to connected clients. no pooling or refreshes

 ---